kyma-project/cli/docs/gen-docs/kyma_init.md

 ## Synopsis

-Use this command to create the local files and folders for your project.
+Use this command to initialize the configuration.

 ## Options inherited from parent commands